 What's Included in the Price

-The job covers attendance, diagnosis, clearing the blockage using an electric eel, drain rods, or high-pressure water jetter, and a flow test.
-All drainage work must comply with AS/NZS 3500 Plumbing and Drainage.
-CCTV camera inspection is a separate line item, recommended for recurring blockages or when root intrusion is suspected.
-Pipe repairs, relining, or excavation are quoted separately.
+The job covers attendance, diagnosis, clearing the blockage using an electric eel, drain rods, or high-pressure water jetter (3,000–5,000 PSI), and a flow test to confirm drainage is restored.
+All drainage work must comply with AS/NZS 3500:2025 Plumbing and Drainage (updated April 2025, mandatory from October 2025).
+CCTV camera inspection ($250–$550) is a separate line item, recommended for recurring blockages or when root intrusion is suspected.
+Pipe repairs, relining ($200–$350 per metre after setup), or excavation are quoted separately.
 The base price includes the callout fee.
 Reinstatement of any landscaping or concrete disturbed during access is not typically included.

 What Affects the Cost

 - Blockage cause.
-Grease and hair clear quickly.
-Tree roots and soil intrusion require more time and power.
+Grease and hair clear in 30–45 minutes.
+Tree roots and soil intrusion require extended jetting time, sometimes 1–2 hours for heavy root masses.

-- Wet season impact.
+- Wet season timing.
 Heavy summer rainfall can overwhelm partially blocked stormwater drains, turning minor issues into urgent problems.
+Emergency callouts during storms carry premium rates.

-- Root growth rate.
-Brisbane's subtropical climate means roots grow year-round, so cleared pipes re-block faster than in cooler cities.
+- Year-round root growth.
+Brisbane's subtropical climate means roots grow 12 months a year, so cleared pipes re-block faster than in cooler cities like Melbourne or Adelaide.

 - Access point location.
-Some older Brisbane properties have inspection openings buried under decks, gardens, or extensions.
+Some older Brisbane properties have inspection openings buried under decks, gardens, or rear extensions, adding time to locate and expose them.

 A grease blockage in a kitchen drain cleared with an electric eel in a newer North Lakes property sits toward $100.
 Recurring root intrusion from a camphor laurel in a 1960s Ashgrove sewer line, requiring extended jetting and CCTV investigation, pushes toward $700.

 Blocked drains often become urgent during Brisbane's wet season when stormwater systems are already under load.
-After-hours, weekend, and public holiday callouts carry premium rates.
+After-hours, weekend, and public holiday callouts carry significant premium rates.
 If only one drain is slow and there is no sewage overflow, scheduling during business hours saves money.
-If sewage is backing up or stormwater is flooding, call immediately.
+If sewage is backing up or stormwater is flooding your yard, call immediately.

 Brisbane-Specific Considerations

-Brisbane's subtropical climate supports year-round root growth, which is the primary driver of sewer blockages in established suburbs.
-Unlike Melbourne or Adelaide where root activity slows in winter, Brisbane's roots grow 12 months a year.
-Mango trees, fig species, poinciana, and camphor laurel, all common in suburbs like Ashgrove, Bardon, Taringa, and Coorparoo, have particularly invasive root systems.
-If you have cleared roots once, expect re-blockage within 12 months unless the pipe is repaired or relined.
+Year-round root growth in established suburbs.
+Brisbane's subtropical climate supports continuous root growth, which is the primary driver of sewer blockages across the city's inner and middle ring.
+Unlike Melbourne or Adelaide where root activity slows through winter, Brisbane's roots grow aggressively all year.
+Mango trees, fig species (Moreton Bay fig, small-leaved fig), poinciana, and camphor laurel are common in suburbs like Ashgrove, Bardon, Taringa, Indooroopilly, and Coorparoo.
+These species have particularly invasive root systems that can extend well beyond the tree canopy.
+If you have cleared roots from a drain once, expect re-blockage within 12 months unless the pipe is repaired or relined.
+For properties with large trees within 10 metres of the sewer line and clay pipes over 30 years old, a CCTV inspection after clearing is a worthwhile investment to assess whether relining (from ~$2,500 for the first metre, then $200–$350 per additional metre) provides a permanent solution.

-Brisbane's wet season (November to March) brings intense storms that dump large volumes of water in short bursts.
-Stormwater drains that are partially blocked by silt, leaves, or root intrusion cannot handle the flow, leading to backyard flooding and pooling.
-Keeping stormwater grates clear and scheduling a pre-wet-season inspection helps avoid emergency callouts during storms.
+Wet season and stormwater.
+Brisbane's wet season (November–March) brings intense storms that dump large volumes of water in short bursts.
+Stormwater drains that are partially blocked by silt, leaves, or root intrusion cannot handle the flow, leading to backyard flooding, pooling, and property damage.
+Keeping stormwater grates clear and scheduling a pre-wet-season inspection helps avoid expensive emergency callouts during storms.
+Stormwater drainage beyond your property boundary is Brisbane City Council's responsibility.
+Report blocked stormwater drains outside your property to Brisbane City Council.

-Report main sewer blockages to Queensland Urban Utilities on 13 23 64.
-Main sewer issues are indicated by multiple properties being affected or overflow at the QUU maintenance hole.
-QUU attends main sewer blockages at no charge.
-Your private sewer connection between the property and the main is your responsibility.
+Sewer responsibility.
+Report main sewer blockages to Queensland Urban Utilities (QUU) on 13 23 64.
+QUU is responsible for the sewer main and attends main sewer blockages at no charge.
+Your private sewer connection between the property and the QUU main is your responsibility to maintain.
+QUU can provide a sewer plan showing where your private connection meets the main.

 Hiring a Licensed Plumber in QLD

 All drain clearing work in Queensland must be carried out by a QBCC-licenced plumber.
 Verify licences through the QBCC (Queensland Building and Construction Commission).
 For notifiable drainage work (repairs, relining, new connections), the plumber must issue a Form 4 Compliance Certificate.
-Ask for their QBCC licence number, confirm public liability insurance, and get a written quote that specifies the clearing method and whether CCTV is included or additional.
+Queensland's QBCC licensing threshold for plumbing work is $3,300 (inc GST).

 How We Calculate